 - Probiotics- Gives health benefits to RV tanks.
 Eats gases instead of masking.
 Breaks solids into liquid.
 Eats grease and mold.
 Works in any temp.
 May help break down struvites.

 - Enzymes/bacteria- More modern treatment.
 Doesn't help grease/mold in grey tank.
 Breaks down solids into a sludge.
 Deodorizes.
 Doesn't remove odors.
 Doesn't break down struvites.

-I save $$ by not buying this type of stuff.
+I save $$ by not buying RV black water tank chemicals.

 I don't see the need.
 (Unless you're in very hot places, vomit)

 That's fine.
 I know about how long I can go until I need to dump.

 I also have the added 'benefit' of being able to see right down into my black tank.
 There's no curve in my toilet pipe.

 (Really- it's very helpful!
 Also helpful in not clogging the pipe from the toilet to the tank.)
 Therefore If I NEED to, I can see if my tank is almost full.